JMuckian94/Allstar-Gyms-MS1/README.md

 ### User Stories

 - As a user, I want to find out what these gyms have available at their facilities.
-I want to know what kind of gym this is as well as the clientele I can expect to find here.
+- As a user, I want to know what kind of gym this is as well as the clientele I can expect to find here.
 - As a user, I want to find information regarding classes as well as associated times.
-I want to find out quickly as I would like to work classes into my busy schedule.
 - As a user, I want to research pricing and policy information.
-I will be looking to see if there are any deals available.
-- As a user, I want to see images that show off the gyms interior.
-I want to imagine myself there and how comfortable I may or may not feel.
+- As a user, I want to see images that show off the gyms interior and imagine myself there and how comfortable I may or may not feel.
 - As a user, I want to be able to see testemonials from people who are already members.
-I can trust a business more if I can see reviews from real customers.
 - As a user, I want to find out if one of the gyms are near me.
-If one is and I can find it quickly I will have greater interest in becoming a member.
-- As a user, I want to be able to contact a member of staff, if the need arises, directly from the website.
-If I left something behind I will have piece of mind to know I can get in touch quickly and can avoid a phonecall.
+- As a user, I want to be able to contact a member of staff using information available on the site.
+- As a user, if I left something behind I will have piece of mind to know I can get in touch quickly and can avoid a phonecall.
 - As a user, I want the website to motivate me to join and to start working out and better myself.
-- As a user, I want to be able to intuitively move around the site, as I am only browsing and am not really looking for anything in particular.
+- As a user, I want to be able to intuitively move around the site.

 ### Site Owner Goals